-This page has been updated for August 2021 and covers basic policies for the Golden Bear Experience, which includes Golden Bear Advising, Golden Bear Prep, and Golden Bear Orientation.
+This page has been updated for Spring 2023 and covers basic policies for the Golden Bear Experience, which includes Golden Bear Advising, Golden Bear Prep, and Golden Bear Orientation.
 Updates will be made here and communicated via email as plans are solidified for GBO programming.

 - Participation for all newly admitted undergraduate students is required for Golden Bear Advising, Golden Bear Prep, and Golden Bear Orientation.
 There are elements of each which are mandatory for each student; that is, not completing them can adversely affect your enrollment at UC Berkeley.
 Note: Any event that is tied to your enrollment will be clearly identified.

-- Many events will continue to be hosted only in a virtual format.
-Examples of daily in person events include GBO small groups discussions and events for large groups each evening.
-See the GBO Sample Schedule for details about the overall schedule, including a breakdown of virtual and in person events.
+- See the GBO Sample Schedule for details about the overall schedule, including a breakdown of virtual and in person events.

 - Each component of Golden Bear Orientation is designed to help your transition to Berkeley.

-Student Needs for August 2021 Golden Bear Orientation
+Student Needs for Spring 2023 Golden Bear Orientation

 Participation in GBO is integral to your successful transition to UC Berkeley.
 However, there are circumstances that could be a barrier to your successful participation — not only in GBO but also in engagement with classes and community building throughout the year.
 We have identified a variety of barriers but this is not an exhaustive list: